 2020Soldier's reluctance to leave the doctor's home (Q3)4

-Full PYQ map: The Enemy Notes with year-wise PYQ workings.
+Full PYQ map: The Enemy Class 12 English Revision Notes.

 How Collegedunia's NCERT Solutions Help You Score in The Enemy

-• Every Long Answer opens with a one-line position statement followed by four to six text-grounded anchors, the exact shape a 6-mark CBSE Section C answer is graded against.
+• Every Long Answer opens with a one-line position and four to six text-grounded anchors, the shape a 6-mark answer is graded against.

-• The eight answers together build a complete chapter-level mental map so you can answer any unseen variation in the exam.
+• The eight answers together build a chapter-level map for any unseen variation.

 All NCERT Solutions for The Enemy with Step-by-Step Working

-Every NCERT textbook question for Class 12 English (Vistas) Chapter 4 The Enemy is listed below with its full Solution and Expert Solution hidden inside collapsible tabs.
-Click Check Solution to reveal the step-by-step working; click Expert Solution for the expanded explanation.
+Every NCERT question for Chapter 4 The Enemy is listed below with its Solution and Expert Solution in collapsible tabs.
+Click Check Solution to reveal the answer.

 Read and Find Out